NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/parameter tampering/No tamper. Automatic black-box detection of parameter tampering opportunities in Web Applications.md

 - to reduce burden on the server
 - to avoid latencies in communicating with the server

-However, ==when a server fails to replicate the validation performed on the client, it is potentially vulnerable to attack. ==
+However, ==when a server fails to replicate the validation performed on the client, it is potentially vulnerable to [[parameter tampering]]==

 In this paper, we present a novel approach for automatically detecting potential server-side vulnerabilities of this kind in existing (legacy) web applications through [[black-box testing]] analysis.